12 Great Reasons To Complete The Salkantay Trek

 Our guide ‘Su’ was an absolute legend, who clearly loved trekking, nature and educating others about the history of Peru.
 He kept our spirits high and made sure everyone was happy and safe.

-Disclaimer – we can’t guarantee who you will end up on the trek with, and they may all be terrible people, and if so, we apologise.
-Obviously, we got lucky having such a great bunch on our team, but you would hope that only likeminded and positive people would decide to go on a 5-day trek in the Andes anyway.
+Disclaimer – I can’t guarantee who you will end up on the trek with, and they may all be terrible people, and if so, I apologise.
+Obviously, I got lucky having such a great bunch of people on my team, but you would hope that only likeminded and positive people would decide to go on a 5-day trek in the Andes anyway.

-Hopefully, by the end of the 5 days, you should have made some friends for life – we certainly did!
+Hopefully, by the end of the 5 days, you should have made some friends for life – I certainly did!

 On the Salkantay Trek you will burn on average 5,000 calories each day.